Proto-Albanian language: Contacts with Latin, Romance, and Middle Greek

 The Roman province of Moesia Superior (in red), which included ancient Dardania, is considered as the best candidate for the area where Proto-Albanian received its major Latin influence, and where it experienced intensive contacts with Proto-Romance during the post-Latin period, which eventually produced the Tosk Albanian–(Proto)Romanian innovations that prompted the rise of Tosk from Proto-Albanian.

-Proto-Albanian came into contact with Latin since the Illyro–Roman wars in the late 3rd and early 2nd centuries BCE, when the Roman Republic defeated the Illyrians and began to establish its rule in the Western Balkans, gradually consolidating its dominion during the last two centuries BCE.
-But the major Latin influence in Proto-Albanian occurred since the first years of the common era, when the Western Balkans were eventually incorporated into the Roman Empire after the Great Illyrian Revolt of 6–9 CE (Bellum Batonianum).
+Proto-Albanian is believed to have come into contact with Latin since the Illyro–Roman wars in the late 3rd and early 2nd centuries BCE, when the Roman Republic defeated the Illyrians and began to establish its rule in the Western Balkans, gradually consolidating its dominion during the last two centuries BCE.
+However, most of the Latin influence in Proto-Albanian occurred since the beginning of the common era, when the Western Balkans were eventually incorporated into the Roman Empire after the Great Illyrian Revolt of 6–9 CE (Bellum Batonianum).

+Vladimir I. Georgiev proposed that the name of the city Niš in the region of Dardania evolved according to Albanian phonetic laws (from Naissos to Nish).
+He argued that ancient Dardania was inhabited by Albanians, making it the territory where the historical Albanian–Romanian language contact occurred.
+Specifically, Georgiev believed that between the 4th and 6th centuries AD, both proto-Albanian and proto-Romanian developed within the same geographic area—the central–northern Balkan region between the modern cities of Niš, Štip, Skopje, and Sofia.
+Similar theories of a proto-Albanian location in antiquity in Dardania-Moesia was also supported by a number of linguists including Norbert Jokl, Gustav Weigand, Petrovic, Nicolaas van Wijk, Willem Vermeer and Henrik Barić.

 According to Walter Breu, the earliest Latin influence in Albanian came from the coastal areas of the Western Balkans when they were Romanized, and does not concern possible contacts with Romanian whose similarities with Albanian had been strongly overestimated in the past.
 Many Latin-based words in Albanian have the character of indirect Latinisms, as they go back to originally Latin borrowings via Ancient and Medieval Greek.
 The name Albanian came from the Albanoi, an Illyrian tribe located in north-central Albania and their city Albanopolis, which was located somewhere between the Mat and Shkumbin rivers.
 The Albanoi might have been mentioned first as Abroi, which may have been a constituent northern tribe of the larger group of the Taulantii; modern scholars place them near the Mat and Drin rivers.
 According to Eric P. Hamp, Albanian maintained links with both coastal western and central inland Balkan Latin formations.
+An Albanopolis is also mentioned in Scupi.
+A similar sounding Albanos is mentioned on a funeral inscription from the 2nd/3rd century CE in ancient Stobi, near Gradsko.